DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 * `MoveBaseRunner` as the main runner based on `move_base`
 * `WallFollowerRunner` as "backup", should the `MoveBaserRunner` fail to reach the token for more than 10 consecutive tries

-For a detailed overview of the functionalityy of the two runners, please refer to the runner descriptions below.
+For a detailed overview of the functionality of the two runners, please refer to the runner descriptions below.

+*During development, a `CustomRunner` was attempted to get implemented with all custom logic.
+Compared to the `MoveBaseRunner` and `WallFollowerRunner`, the results were not satisfactory which is the reason why the usage was not included.*

 <details>
 <summary><code>MoveBaseRunner</code> runner description</summary>